T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Introduction

 \section{Introduction}

 Counterfactual explanations (CEs) offer a unique solution to address the interpretability limitations found in widely used and well-performing machine learning (ML) systems.
-Their implications extends to ML interpretability \citep{gunning2017explainable,arrieta2020explainable,gunning2019xai,molnar2020interpretable} and AI security \citep{sokol2019counterfactual,le2022improving,pmlr-v162-abid22a}.
+Their implications extend to ML interpretability \cite{gunning2017explainable,arrieta2020explainable,gunning2019xai,molnar2020interpretable} and AI security \cite{sokol2019counterfactual,le2022improving,pmlr-v162-abid22a}, which are effective in increasing user trust in ML systems \cite{DELSER2024119898,METSCH2024104600}.
 First proposed by \citet{wachter2018counterfactual}, CEs aim to make minimal changes to the original data points, named as \textbf{query sample}, to achieve a desired classification outcome.
-They answer the question, ``How to change $ x$ to $ \Tilde{x}$ would cause the classifier to classify $ y$ to $ \Tilde{y}$?''.
-For example, a loan decision ML system might reject a loan request from a user with a profile such as \{age: \textbf{24}, education: \textbf{bachelor}, job: \textbf{service}, institution: \textbf{private}\}.
-Conventional methods might state that ``the rejection of your loan request is attributed to your service-oriented job'', whereas a CE would state that ``having a professional job will result in loan approval''.
+It can also be considered as a new data sample with a desired category based on the derivation of the query sample.
+For example, a loan decision ML system might reject a loan request from a user with a profile such as \{age: 24, education: bachelor, job: \textbf{service}, institution: private\}.
+Conventional methods might state that ``the rejection of your loan request is attributed to your service-oriented job'', whereas a CE would give a counterfactual like \{age: 24, education: bachelor, job: \textbf{profession}, institution: private\} and can be interpreted as ``having a professional job will result in loan approval''.
 This example illustrates that CEs reveal the specific differences in an instance that can lead to a desired outcome.
-The complete examples of CE can be seen in Table \ref{tab:ce}, showing the two ways for successfully approving a loan (loan is ``True'') for a query sample initially denied (loan is ``False'').
-Due to the importance of interpretability and the uniqueness of CE, many researchers have worked on the CE generation \citep{stepin2021survey,guidotti2022counterfactual,verma2020counterfactual,sokol2019counterfactual,artelt2019computation}.
-CEs are also used in various ML-based systems \citep{10.1145/3510457.3513081,albini2022counterfactual,yacoby2022if,piccione2022predicting,shang2022not,wellawatte2022model,smith2022individualized} and have garnered considerable attention within various ML communities \citep{tesic2022can,guidotti2022counterfactual,guidotti2019factual,filandrianos2022conceptual,dai2022counterfactual,pmlr-v151-pawelczyk22a,warren2022features,kuhl2022let}.
-However, the basic CE definition no longer meets the needs of the rapidly evolving AI field, and the further application of CE still faces many challenges.
-The possibility of CEs is perceived as manipulative from a security view, as discussed in \citep{NEURIPS2021_009c434c}.
-The robustness of the CEs is analyzed in \citep{artelt2021evaluating} and \citep{virgolin2022robustness}.
+For its importance and uniqueness, many researchers have worked on the CE generation \cite{stepin2021survey,guidotti2022counterfactual,verma2020counterfactual,sokol2019counterfactual,artelt2019computation}.
+CEs are also used in various ML-based systems \cite{10.1145/3510457.3513081,albini2022counterfactual,yacoby2022if,piccione2022predicting,shang2022not,wellawatte2022model,smith2022individualized} and have garnered considerable attention within various ML communities \cite{tesic2022can,guidotti2022counterfactual,guidotti2019factual,filandrianos2022conceptual,dai2022counterfactual,pmlr-v151-pawelczyk22a,warren2022features,kuhl2022let}.